THE NAVIGATION TOOL TO HISTORICAL PAGES ON THIS WEB SITE ARE AT THE TOP OF THIS SCREEN SHOWN IN WHITE FONT ON A BURNT ORANGE BACKGROUND.

 Players were returning from military service

-Bibb Falk finishes his Texas career undefeated as a pitcher and batting .400.
+Bibb Falk finishes his Texas career undefeated as a pitcher and batting .400 and a All SWC offensive tackle for the football team.

 Horns play the Chicago White Sox's but lose.